LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 More complex models consist of more than just global variables.
 Instead, the name space consists of objects, which are instances of definitions.
 A first attempt at modeling a version Farmville also works surprisingly well.
 We now see the definitions in the *edit view* on the left have running instances at run time in the *run-time view* on the right, which are updated every time we edit.
-The engine that drives this tool not yet published, but requires a rather different way of programming.
-This will be a subject of a future research paper.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="800">